 Bridget Fleming – NY State Bar # 2497337

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable ethical rule that Fleming’s conduct likely violated:
+The grievance alleges that Fleming‘s conduct violated the following then-applicable ethical rule:

 - Rule DR 1-102 of the Code of Professional Responsibility (later replaced by the Rules of Professional Conduct) prohibited attorneys from engaging in conduct prejudicial to the administration of justice or in engaging in any conduct that adversely reflects on their fitness to practice law.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including suspension of Fleming’s law license.
-It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether DANYC’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline, including suspending Fleming’s law license.
+It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the District Attorney’s Office of New York County’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.

 We call on the Grievance Committee to be transparent in its proceedings and findings in this matter.